vmware-archive/nsxansible/readme.md

 ##### Registers NSX Manager to VC or changes the registration

 - vcenter:
-Hostname or IP address of the vCenter server to which NSX Manager should be registered/
+Mandatory: Hostname or IP address of the vCenter server to which NSX Manager should be registered/
 - vcusername:
-Username on the vCenter that should be used to register NSX Manager.
+Mandatory: Username on the vCenter that should be used to register NSX Manager.
 - vcpassword:
-Password of the vCenter user used to register NSX Manager.
+Mandatory: Password of the vCenter user used to register NSX Manager.
 - vccertthumbprint:
-Certificate thumbprint of vCenter service.
+Mandatory if 'accept_all_certs' is not 'True': Certificate thumbprint of vCenter service.

-All above values are mandatory.
+- accept_all_certs:
+Mandatory if 'vccertthumbprint' is not supplied: If set to 'True', NSX Manager will be connected to any vCenter Server without checking the certificate thumbprint

+*Note: 'accept_all_certs' and 'vccertthumbprint' are mutualy exclusive*

 Example:
 ```yaml